-The Griggs Center for Entrepreneurship and Philanthropy is pleased to announce our Entrepreneurs-in-Residence for the 2011-2012 academic year.
+The Griggs Center for Entrepreneurship and Philanthropy is pleased to welcome Entrepreneurs-in-Residence to campus throughout the academic year.
 These accomplished entrepreneurs live in Abilene or visit campus frequently to advise ACU students interested in entrepreneurship by sharing their expertise and prior experiences.
-Their interactions with students include serving as mentors, advising student businesses, providing coaching for class projects, appearances in classes and working with the ACU CEO Club.
+Their interactions with students include serving as mentors, advising student businesses, providing coaching for class projects, appearances in classes and working with the ACU's chapter of CEO.

 These entrepreneurs come from a variety of backgrounds and bring experience from a wide range of industries.